ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterances-table.md

 ### Smart Tags

-The table shows smart tag families along with the specific smart tag values.
+The table shows smart tag families, as well as the specific smart tag values on hover.
 For more information, see [Smart Tags](../../key-concepts/smart-tags.md).

 ### Proposed Action